Great storm of 1703: Naval losses

-Lamb (1991) claimed 10,000 seamen were lost in one night, a far higher figure, about one third of the seamen in the Royal Navy.
-Daniel Defoe's book The Storm suggests that the Royal Navy lost one fifth of its ships which would however indicate a much lower proportion of seamen were lost, as some wrecked sailors survived.
+Lamb (1991) claimed 10,000 seamen were lost in one night—a far higher figure—about one-third of the seamen in the Royal Navy.
+Defoe's The Storm suggests that the Royal Navy lost one-fifth of its ships; this would, however, indicate a much lower proportion of seamen were lost, as some wrecked sailors survived.

 Date: old style

-The date of 26 November is reckoned according to the Julian Calendar, still in use in 1703.
+The date of 26 November is reckoned according to the Julian calendar, still in use in 1703.
 In today's Gregorian calendar, the date would be reckoned as 7 December.